Andersen98/2023-Research-Personal/README.md

 # 2023-Research-Personal

-A list of my strengths, weaknesses, and interests in research.
+Below is an outline of my weaknesses, strengths, and interests regarding my previous research in a theoretical physical chemistry group.
+I left the group for personal reasons and I would rather not disclose the name of the group.

 ## Weaknesses

 The following are instances where I noticed things did not go well in my research with my previous group.

 - Tendency to add features before making a well tested and working simplest case implementation
-- Got distracted on side projects or non-essential problems
+- Easily distracted on side projects and non-essential problems
 - I found "un-structured" collaboration such as casually asking group members for help or advice to be emotionally taxing.
-This took away from my ability to focus on research.
+This took away from my ability to focus on research and made in person work rather challenging for me.
-- Difficulty in knowing appropriate levels of detail when asked to do task by advisor.
+- Difficulty in gauging appropriate levels of detail when asked to do task by advisor.
-- I struggled with finishing my project/did not finish my main project.
+- The most challenging part of a project for me was the final wrap-up/organization step.
-  - I did the "hard work" of implimenting the individual parts of my project, but I was not able to finish the last organizational step where the peices come together and are delivered as a final code.
+  - I did the "hard work" of implementing individual parts of my project
+  - Before leaving, I was not able to do the final wrap-up/delivery of my main project.
+  - I was able to deliver concrete “finished” sub-projects (see strengths section)

 ## Strengths